Industry Insights

 Automation and AI:

-- These dominant trends will continue to be critical for addressing workforce shortages and improving lab efficiency.
+- These dominant trends will continue to be critical for addressing workforce shortages and improving clinical and pathology lab management efficiency.

 - The adoption of advanced robotics and AI-powered diagnostics is expected to accelerate.